 The award is open to currently-enrolled undergraduate or master's students studying landscape architecture at Landscape Architecture Accreditation Board (LAAB) accredited programs in the United States.
 To be eligible, the applicant’s university must be within the ASLA-NY Chapter boundary* or the applicant must be a permanent resident of the Chapter boundary or must have graduated from a high school within the ASLA-NY Chapter boundary.
-Applicants must be U.S. citizens and have a minimum “B” grade point average (2.5-3.5).
+Applicants must be U.S. citizens and have a minimum “B” grade point average (2.5 on a 4-point scale.)

 *At this time, the only accredited program in the ASLA-NY Chapter boundary is the City College of New York's Master of Landscape Architecture program.